JohnEarnest/Decker/docs/decker.md

 - Child tags (`<foo><bar/><quux/></foo>`).
 - Mixed body text and child tags (`<foo>one<bar/>two</foo>`).

-10) `alert[]` blocks all script execution until the user dismisses the modal.
+10) `alert[text type x y]` blocks all script execution until the user dismisses the modal.
 It can prompt the user in several ways depending on the `type` argument, if provided:

 - `"none"` (the default): Don't prompt the user for input and always return `1`.
 - `"bool"`: Prompt the user with two buttons, "Cancel" and a verb given by `x` (or `"OK"`, by default).
 Return `1` if the verb-button is clicked, `0` on cancel.
 - `"string"`: Prompt the user to enter a string.
 If `x` is present, use it as a default value.
 Return the input string.
 - `"choose"`: Prompt the user to pick one element from a list or dictionary `x`, using `y` as a default value, if provided.
 If `x` is a dictionary.
 Return an element from `x`.
 If `x` is missing or empty, the user will _always_ be presented with the option `"0"`.

-11) `read[]` understands several types of file and will interpret each appropriately:
+11) `read[type hint]` understands several types of file and will interpret each appropriately:

 - Image files (`.gif`, `.png`, `.bmp`, `.jpg`, `.jpeg`) are read as _image interfaces_.
 - Sound files (`.wav`) are read as _sound interfaces_.